-Leaders who took our survey are utilizing dental and vision programs in relatively low numbers, but further responses to our survey show there may be an appetite to implement them in the future.
+Leaders who took our population health survey are utilizing dental and vision programs in relatively low numbers, but further responses to our survey show there may be an appetite to implement them in the future.

 "Changing patient behavior is hard, no matter where you sit in the healthcare system.
 Bottom line, it’s the individual behavior changes that research is telling us have the biggest impact on clinical outcomes."